Changemaking for the Common Good

 Changemaking is positive social impact that can be achieved in many ways by students, faculty and staff to ignite positive social change in our ÃÛÌÒ´«Ã½.

-At St. ÃÛÌÒ´«Ã½, the Center for the Common Good facilitates how we can connect across the university and in the ÃÛÌÒ´«Ã½ to catalyze social innovation.
-We help individuals and groups; students, faculty, staff, and alumni; and campus and ÃÛÌÒ´«Ã½ organizations to build networks and grow relationships to solve today's most pressing problems in our neighborhoods and world.
+At St. ÃÛÌÒ´«Ã½, the Center for the Common Good facilitates how we can connect across the university and in the ÃÛÌÒ´«Ã½ to catalyze positive social change.
+We help individuals and groups; students, faculty, staff, and alumni; and campus and ÃÛÌÒ´«Ã½ organizations to build networks and grow relationships to solve today's most pressing problems in our neighborhoods, nation and world.

 Get started with Changemaking for the Common Good at St. ÃÛÌÒ´«Ã½ by participating in one of our events.